 My Scream Thrill Index for the Flying Dutchman

-I give The Flying Dutchman a 5-star rating for thrill seekers.
-Maybe the track isn’t all that fast, it doesn’t go upside down but the ambiance and sinister atmosphere makes for a thrilling ride that does make me scream on several drops.
+I give The Flying Dutchman a 5-star rating for thrill-seekers.
+Maybe the track isn’t all that fast, it doesn’t go upside down but the ambiance and sinister atmosphere make for a thrilling ride that does make me scream on several drops.

 Python – Steel Roller Coaster